People Care Pet Pantry

 We are always asking for donations for those that have nothing more than the simple things they are able to carry.

 Every month is different so even though we state one number, the next month may be higher.
-To give you just a little insight, a normal month for us means we feed at least 340 dogs, 265 cats plus the 90 pets of the homeless.
-There are also Rabbits, Ferrets, Hamsters, Guinea Pigs and Rats ( 30 of them ) as well as multiple fish and 30 types of birds.
-We also fed 5 deer and 1 horse.
+To give you just a little insight: In January 2018 People Care pet Pantry helped 233 families - that is, a low number for us, but it comes out to helping feed at least 426 dogs, 362 cats plus the 90 pets of the homeless.
+There are also 19 Rabbits, 2 Ferrets, 7 Hamsters, 7 Guinea Pigs and 4 Rats, as well as multiple fish and 33 types of birds.
+Last year we also helped feed 5 deer, a few horses. chickens and goats.
 That is a lot of animals.
 Just think what it would be like if all of these animals had to be given up.
 The devastation of a child and the heartbreak of an adult is to hard too imagine.

 Please help us help them.